Artistic Vitality – Chicago Region – Strategy and Guidelines

 Eligibility

-• If you are new, we have to see your work before you can apply.
-All potential Chicago Artistic Vitality grantees should send an introductory email to Abigail Madden – Associate Program Officer, Chicago Artistic Vitality with your intent to apply, any questions they have about the application, and upcoming dates for performances/ shows/ exhibits.
+• If you are a new applicant, foundation staff needs to see your work before you begin an application.
+All potential Chicago Artistic Vitality grantees should send an introductory email to Abigail Madden – Associate Program Officer, Chicago Artistic Vitality with your intent to apply, any questions you have about the application, and upcoming dates for performances/ shows/ exhibits.

 • You must